DEMOCRATIC REPUBLIC OF CONGO

 could provide sports kit, like footballs and nets, for 100 children fleeing conflict in Mozambique.

-could buy warm clothing and basic supplies for a displaced family arriving at a Street Child centre in Ukraine each month.
+could buy warm clothing and basic supplies for a family in Ukraine who have fled the ongoing conflict.

 OTHER